whitneyburton/portfolios/students/1505/dave-maurer/20151120-dave-maurer-m4.markdown

 From Jamie Kawahara: Dave was a delight to work with on Othello.
 It was the most fulfilling project that I’ve worked on at Turing because we paired the whole time and worked together.

+From Adam Caron: Dave is one of the most supportive classmates I’ve had the pleasure of learning with.
+He is thoughtful and always has a good word to say.
+Dave and I paired together on many projects and in addition to being a helpful and reliable teammate, he’s simply a great person to be around.
+Back in Module 1 he was one of the first ‘upperclassmen’ to reach out to me and help me feel supported and I believe Turing is a better place for Dave having been here.

 ## Community

 ### Giving Feedback